The trust engine, everywhere

 Open the graphWhy this matters

-Most platforms keep their ranking hidden and tied to one place.
-Ours is a method, and a method can move.
-Point it at a new set of public data and it tells you the same thing every time.
-Who do the people who know this best actually rely on.
+Most platforms keep their ranking hidden and locked to one place.
+Ours is a method, and a method moves.
+Point it at any record of who relies on whom and it answers the same question: who do the people who know best actually trust?
+We run it on public data here so you can check the work.
+Point it at your own data and it answers that for your world.

 That is the whole reason these three sites exist.
 They run on data we did not make and cannot bend.
-If the trust math holds up on papers, code, and an encyclopedia, it is doing real work, not selling a story.
+The same method holds up on papers, code, and an encyclopedia.
+Three unrelated worlds, one result.

 For agents and developers